Carbocarde/VectorAngle/README.md

 ## About This Project
+Dot products encode a lot of information - one of which is the angle between two vectors.
 This project aims to discover/document the different ways to calculate the angle between two vectors.

 ## Current Methods
 1. Dot Product (norm)
 2. Dot Product (mag)
 3. Projection
+4. Dot Product Bin Search (mag)
+5. Projection Bin Search

 ## Current Numbers
 Runtime for each method to calculate the angle between 1,000,000 randomly generated vectors on an Intel® Core™ i7-8550U CPU